nishantsingh93/Deceptive-Visualization/README.md

 * Pros:
 1) This visual is way better than my previous visual as it starts telling us a story
 2) This visual is representing number of total suicides every year from 2003 to 2014
-3) It also shows the distribution of avg. number of suicides to let the viewers form and idea in terms of which state  has more average suicide rate
+3) It also shows the distribution of avg. number of suicides to let the viewers form an idea in terms of which state has a more average suicide rate

 * Cons:
 1) The claim and the visual still have no relation whatsoever.
 2) Something more can be done to better represent the data and show the objective of the visual

 **Visualization 3:**